MetacityTools/Studio/README.md

 -   [ ] Resize guard update graphics (The "Oops" message is pretty lame)
 -   [ ] Transforming original metadata to a table
 -   [ ] Extract Utils to separate SDK form metacity editors
--   [ ] Add text to the Conver dialog

 ### v0.2.0 - 👨‍💻 In progress